Scaling dynamics of the ultracold Bose gas: Abstract

 \section{Abstract}

-We develop a formulation of the Gross-Pitaevskii equation for the ultra-cold Bose gas in coordinates that adaptively scale with the system size during expansion, enabling numerical description of large spatial domains at fine resolution over long expansion times.
-The scaling dynamics is formulated for arbitrary confining potentials in terms of the stress tensor of the quantum fluid, a treatment that generalizes readily to non-contact interactions.
-The ideal gas, a cigar-shaped condensate in the Thomas-Fermi regime, and a linear superposition of wavepackets are evolved as applications of the scaling dynamics.
-We observe known scaling for a prolate BEC in the Thomas-Fermi regime, and identify a regime of linear self-similar expansion.
-Our results have implications for Bose-Einstein condensate experiments and matter-wave manipulation protocols at low temperature.
+The large-scale expansion dynamics of quantum gases is a central tool for ultra-cold gas experiments and poses a significant challenge for theory.
+In this work we provide an exact reformulation of the Gross-Pitaevskii equation for the ultra-cold Bose gas in a coordinate frame that adaptively scales with the system size during evolution, enabling simulations of long evolution times during expansion or similar large-scale manipulation.
+Our approach makes no hydrodynamic approximations, is not restricted to a scaling ansatz, harmonic potentials, or energy eigenstates, and can be generalized readily to non-contact interactions via the appropriate stress tensor of the quantum fluid.
+As applications, we simulate the expansion of the ideal gas, a cigar-shaped condensate in the Thomas-Fermi regime, and a linear superposition of counter propagating Gaussian wavepackets.
+We recover known scaling for the ideal gas and Thomas-Fermi regimes, and identify a linear regime of aspect-ratio preserving free expansion; analysis of the scaling dynamics equations shows that an exact, aspect-ratio invariant, free expansion does not exist for nonlinear evolution.
+Our treatment enables exploration of nonlinear effects in matter-wave dynamics over large scale-changing evolution.